rmjacobson/privacy-crawler-parser-tokenizer/src/verification/README.md

 are on the borderline of the threshold you specified.

 ## Example Run
-An example run from the top-level directory with a cosine similarity threshold of 0.6 is shown below.
-Please note that due to the nature of Python modules and the way modules are linked in this project, this particular command _*must be run from the `src/` directory of this repository*_.
+An example run with a cosine similarity threshold of 0.6 is shown below.
+Please note that due to the nature of Python modules and the way modules are linked in this project, this particular command _*must be run from the `src/` directory of thisrepository*_.
 ```
 python -m verification.verify 0.6 ../data/inputs/ground_truth_html/ ../data/inputs/dictionary.txt ../data/crawler_output/html/
 ```